ros-navigation/docs.nav2.org/tutorials/docs/integrating_new_task_server_and_navigator_plugin.rst

 Package Structure
 =================

-The tutorial spans five packages, which you can find at XYZ:
+The tutorial spans five packages, which you can find `here <https://github.com/NOTMOVETON/NAV2Tutorial>`_.

 +---------------------------------------+------------------------------------------------------+
 | **Package**                           | **Role**                                             |